yeudielgc/Godot-CustomResources/README.md

 4. **Namespaces**: Both the plugin and the settings classes were moved to its own namespace CustomResourcesPlugin, but they're still part of the Godot namespace.
 5. **Misc**: Plugin project settings were moved to the Mono section as Custom Resources.
 6. **Misc**: The icon field on the RegisteredType (now Register) attribute was moved at the end.
 You now have to specify first the base type, instead of the icon.
+7. **Misc**: A tooltip was added to the Register button to indicate what it does.

 ## Example usage